inabajunmr/ranabauts/README.md

-# beami
+# ranabauts
-Test application for coordination between microservices.
+ranabauts is Test application for coordination between microservices.